 To make this happen, you may need to invest in an intranet, file sharing software, remote access software, a client management system, video conferencing or communication apps, such as Slack.

 This investment doesn’t have to be expensive, just properly organized for the work at hand.
-For instance, Google Hangouts or Skype can be used for small, informal chats, while GoToMeeting can be used for larger, more formal meetings.
+For instance, Skype can be used for small, informal chats, while GoToMeeting can be used for larger, more formal meetings.

 3. Consider a test case